gitroomhq/crosspublic/README.md

 - `backend` - NestJS project manging all the API.
 - `discord` - NestJS project of the Discord bot.
-- `panel` - NextJS project of the MeetFAQ panel.
+- `panel` - NextJS project of the crosspublic panel.
 - `tanants` - NextJS website that is being used by the customers.
 - `marketing` - NextJS project of the marketing website.
 - `docs` - Mintlify documentation.

 ## ⚙️ Installation
-To install the project, check our [Quickstart guide](https://docs.meetfaq.com/quickstart).
+To install the project, check our [Quickstart guide](https://docs.crosspublic.com/quickstart).

 ## 🍾 Contact me